smoke275/PivotedTracking/README.md

 - Wall and obstacle collision detection
 - Dynamic entropy measurement of the visitor's estimated state

+## Images and Documentation

+The `images/` directory contains screenshots and visual documentation of the simulation:
+- Implementation diagrams
+- System architecture
+- Sample tracking scenarios
+- UI elements and controls

+You can add your own screenshots to this directory by pressing the Print Screen key during simulation or using your preferred screen capture tool.

 ## Setup Instructions

 ### Prerequisites